 We aren’t talking fantasy points, we are talking production.
 I get arguments all the time and most people are talking about what people did for their fantasy team.
 That’s all fine and good but because a man ran 3 touchdowns from the one yard line and has 27 carries for 29 yards doesn’t make them the best at their position.

 Before you call me biased let me be the first to state that there isn’t one player on the list from either of my two teams that I follow.
 I let the numbers and players respect for the players speak for me on this one.

 Take a look at the list:

-Gates is the new standard of tight ends in the league.
-Year after year he just produces.
-He will have to battle to hold on to his best title but he has done very well for a man who didn’t play football in college.
-He should be looking over his shoulder though since Dallas Clark, Vernon Davis, and a slew of young tight ends are gaining ground.
+Finley is the new standard of tight ends in the league.
+He will have to battle to hold on to his best title but he has done very well for a man who has battled injuries most of his career.
+He should be looking over his shoulder though since Vernon Davis, and a slew of young tight ends are gaining ground.

 Year after year you can argue who is the best receiver and a different name will come up.
-For the last two seasons in the NFL it has been Andre Johnson who has held the crown.
+For the last seasons and a half in the NFL it has been Calvin Johnson who has held the crown.
 Johnson is a rare combination of size and speed that still has the ability to stop on a dime and run out of the cut.
 He may not hold the title for long but he does hold the title.

-Manning happens to be the premier passer in the league, well at least in the regular season.
+Brady happens to be the premier passer in the league.
 He always finds a way to carry his team to 12 or 13 wins while making throw after throw that makes you scratch your head about how he did it.
-He better enjoy this title this year, because a couple of young guns are breathing down his neck and are ready to wear the crown.
+He better enjoy this title this year, because a couple of young guns (Aaron Rodgers and Drew Brees) are breathing down his neck and are ready to wear the crown.